redphx/joydance/README.md

 https://youtu.be/f_1IkUHFdH8

 ## Features
-- Play Just Dance 2016 and later on Xbox/Stadia/PS/NSW with Joy-Cons.
+- Play Just Dance 2016 and later on all platforms with Joy-Cons.
 - Playing with a Joy-Con (+ its strap) is safer and more comfortable than holding a phone.
 - No latency.
 - Better score than using a phone (hopefully).